BestTimesToVisit.com Logo

 attraction

-Explore the impressive architecture and vast green spaces of VDNKh (Exhibition of Achievements of National Economy), a sprawling park showcasing Soviet-era pavilions.
-Rent a retro bike or simply wander, soaking in the unique atmosphere.
+Explore the impressive architecture and sprawling grounds of VDNKh (Exhibition of Achievements of National Economy).
+Admire the stunning pavilions, each representing a different Soviet republic.
+Rent a bike or take a stroll through the park's beautiful landscaping.

 Best time: June-August